Sapphire Reserve for Business℠ vs The Business Platinum Card® from American Express

 All things considered if you like concerts, sporting events or other popular events, the StubHub credit is an excellent feature on the Chase Sapphire Reserve®.

 The up to $300 Digital Entertainment credit is very different from the $300 StubHub credit but there are some similarities.
-You can think of both of these benefits as “entertainment” credits where one is more suited for the extrovert that doesn’t mind large crowds of people.
-The $300 Stubhub credit is great for folks that love going to public events like sporting events or concerts whereas the Digital Entertainment credit is for those people as well as homebodies.
+You can think of both of these benefits as “entertainment” credits.
+However, the Reserve's $300 Stubhub credit is great for folks that love going to public events like sporting events or concerts whereas the Digital Entertainment credit is for those people as well as homebodies.

 The Digital Entertainment credit with the American Express Platinum Card® allows you to get $25 off on one of these providers (or up to $25 when you combine them):